modmore/docs/en/02_ConsentFriend/v1/02_Functionality/Google_reCAPTCHA.md

 Otherwise you will get an `Uncaught ReferenceError: grecaptcha is not defined` error in the browser console.

+### Disable the inputs

-The forms that are secured by reCAPTCHA could be modified on changing the consent state of the googleRecaptcha service with a callback function.
-The following example is predefined in the demo service data:
+The forms that are secured by reCAPTCHA can be modified on changing the consent state of the googleRecaptcha service with a callback function.
+The following example is predefined in the demo service data in the onToggle
+callback:

 ```
 function(consent, service) {